Eudore Allard

 Eudore Allard (27 August 1915 – 17 September 2001) was a Social Credit Party member of the House of Commons of Canada.
 He was born in Carleton-sur-Mer, Quebec and became a sales representative and hotel operator by career.

 He initially attempted to enter Parliament at the Matapédia—Matane electoral district in the 1962 and 1963 federal elections but was unsuccessful.

-Allard won the Rimouski riding in the 1972 election and was re-elected there in the 1974 and 1979 elections.
-After serving terms in the 29th, 30th and 31st Canadian Parliaments, Allard was defeated in the 1980 election by Liberal party candidate Eva Côté.
+Allard won the Rimouski riding in the 1972 election and was re-elected there in the 1974 and 1979 elections defeating Sandy Burgess and Eva Côté respectively.
+After serving terms in the 29th, 30th and 31st Canadian Parliaments, Allard was defeated in the 1980 election by Liberal party candidate Côté.

 His final attempt to re-enter Canadian Parliament was made at the Rimouski—Témiscouata riding in the 1988 federal election as an independent candidate.